GNSS spoofing: Occurrences

 The December 2011 capture of a Lockheed RQ-170 Sentinel drone aircraft in northeastern Iran may have been the result of such an attack.
 GNSS spoofing attacks had been predicted and discussed in the GNSS community as early as 2003.
 A "proof-of-concept" attack was successfully performed in June 2013, when the luxury yacht White Rose of Drachs was misdirected with spoofed GPS signals by a group of aerospace engineering students from the Cockrell School of Engineering at the University of Texas in Austin.
 The students were aboard the yacht, allowing their spoofing equipment to gradually overpower the signal strengths of the actual GPS constellation satellites, altering the course of the yacht.

-In 2019, the British oil tanker Stena Impero was the target of a spoofing attack that directed the ship into Iranian waters where it was seized by Iranian forces.
-Consequently, the vessel including its crew and cargo were used as pawns in a geopolitical conflict.
-Several shipping companies with vessels navigating around Iranian waters are instructing vessels to transit dangerous areas with high speed and during daylight.
+In 2019, the British oil tanker Stena Impero was seized by Iranian forces in the Strait of Hormuz, with the vessel, including its crew and cargo, subsequently used as pawns in a geopolitical conflict.
+Analysis by Lloyd's List Intelligence concluded that the ship had likely been redirected into Iranian waters by GNSS spoofing prior to the seizure.

-On October 15, 2023, Israel Defense Forces (IDF) announced that GPS had been “restricted in active combat zones in accordance with various operational needs,” but has not publicly commented on more advanced interference.
+On October 15, 2023, Israel Defense Forces (IDF) announced that GPS had been "restricted in active combat zones in accordance with various operational needs," but has not publicly commented on more advanced interference.
 In April 2024, however, researchers at University of Texas at Austin detected false signals and traced their origin to a particular air base in Israel run by the IDF.

 Russian GPS spoofing

 In June 2017, approximately twenty ships in the Black Sea complained of GPS anomalies, showing vessels to be transpositioned miles from their actual location, in what Professor Todd Humphreys believed was most likely a spoofing attack.
 GPS anomalies around Putin's Palace and the Moscow Kremlin, demonstrated in 2017 by a Norwegian journalist on air, have led researchers to believe that Russian authorities use GPS spoofing wherever Vladimir Putin is located.

 The mobile systems named Borisoglebsk-2, Krasukha and Zhitel are reported to be able to spoof GPS.

 Incidents involving Russian GPS spoofing include during a November 2018 NATO exercise in Finland that led to ship collision (unconfirmed by authorities). and a 2019 incident of spoofing from Syria by the Russian military that affected the civil airport in Tel Aviv.

-In December of 2022 significant GPS interference in several Russian cities was reported by the GPSJam service; the interference was attributed to defensive measures taken by Russian authorities in the wake of the invasion of Ukraine.
+In December 2022 significant GPS interference in several Russian cities was reported by the GPSJam service; the interference was attributed to defensive measures taken by Russian authorities in the wake of the invasion of Ukraine.

+As of 2026, Lloyd's List Intelligence reported that the Black Sea, the Sea of Azov, Russian ports in the Baltic Sea and Arctic Ocean, and the Red Sea near Sudan were the areas where signs of GNSS spoofing were being seen "most intensely and frequently" in ship AIS signals, and that the practice had become more difficult to detect over the past year.